Trenzo55/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs will clean all files ending with ~ 102-tree will make a number of directories
-103-commas lists all the files and directories of the current directory, separated by commas (,).
+103-commas lists all the files and directories of the current directory, separated by commas (,). school.mgc can be used with the command file to detect School data files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~